gilmae/blog.avocadia.net/_posts/2019-01-15-_A_Letter_From_One_Woman_To_Another_Cassandra_Khaw_.markdown

 ---
 layout: post
-title: "🔖 A Letter From One Woman To Another (Cassandra Khaw)"
+title: "A Letter From One Woman To Another (Cassandra Khaw)"
 date: 2019-01-15 09:53
 comments: false
 categories: [fiction,poem]